volatility-labs/Fig-Nodes/README.md

 ```bash
 uv run pytest tests/unit/
 ```

-## TODO
-- Canvas grouping square for visual grouping of nodes on canvas
-- OHLCV charting nodes

 ## License
 Fig Nodes is licensed under the Apache License 2.0.
 See [LICENSE](LICENSE) for details.